 If the school SRC is in doubt, members may submit the form to the SARSEF Scientific Review Committe (SARSEF SRC, 7380 E. Snyder Rd., Tucson AZ 85750)

-Remember, these projects — regardless of grade level and relationship to the human subjects — must have SRC review, and obtain approval where necessary before experimentation may start.
+Remember, all projects — regardless of grade level and relationship to the human subjects — must have SRC review, and obtain approval where necessary before experimentation starts.

 Fill out and send in all of the material requested on the SRC & Informed Consent K-8 Form to your school’s SRC.